 Now is the time to have your hair cut and coloured so that you know how it will look on the day.
 Haven’t had your trial yet, so not sure how to get it cut – book that in now – so you know if you need to buy hair extensions or not, and if you need some foils put through your hair to help hold the curls, or if you need a full head of foils because the base of your hair is too dark when it goes up.

 If your budget does not allow for a facial, manicure and pedicure, you still need to start grooming your hands, feet and face now, so that they look their best on your wedding day.

 Make sure you cleanse, tone and moisturize 2x daily, and exfoliate 2x weekly as well as using a suitable mask.
 Don’t forget to pay great attention to your eyes, as eye makeup goes on a lot more smoothly when the skin is hydrated and smooth.
-My favourite products which give the best results for bridal perfect skin – foolproof, no matter what your skin type is David Deans cosmeceutical skincare – cruelty-free of course!
-Put in this code MUA054 to receive a complimentary gift with your order.
+My favourite products which give the best results for bridal perfect skin – foolproof, no matter what your skin type is the Ethical Beauty Expert’s skincare range – you will receive a trial pack on your hair and makeup trial day!

 Apply hand cream and foot cream daily as well as body lotion.
 Your body needs a good body scrub as well as your face 2x weekly!
 So ensure you use a specialized body exfoliant for this – it must be grittier than the facial one, to really slough off those dead skin cells.
 Work it in around your knees, elbows and ankles.

 Watch your diet, so that your skin glows on the day!